syncfusion-content/reactjs-docs/ReactJS/Grid/Getting-Started.md

 ## Data binding

-[`Data binding`](http://helpjs.syncfusion.com/js/grid/data-binding) in the grid is achieved by assigning a array of JavaScript objects to the [`dataSource`](http://help.syncfusion.com/js/api/ejgrid#members:columns-datasource) property.
+[`Data binding`](http://helpjs.syncfusion.com/js/grid/data-binding) in the grid is achieved by assigning an array of JavaScript objects to the [`dataSource`](http://help.syncfusion.com/js/api/ejgrid#members:columns-datasource) property.
 Refer to the following code example.

 Please refer to the code of HTML file.